 Why?
-Marc and Angel run one of the most incredible blogs at marcandangel.com, publishing most inspiring content day in day out, that regularly spreads across social media garnering thousands of social shares, if not hundreds of thousand.
+Marc and Angel run one of the most incredible blogs at marcandangel.com.
+They publish inspiring content that regularly spreads across social media, garnering thousands if not hundreds of thousands of social shares.

 Over dinner, we talked a lot about blogging and blogging strategies.
-One of the most fascinating pieces Marc and Angel have written is a certain post that got over 500,000 likes, over 20,000 Tweets and several more thousand shares on other social networks.
+One of the most fascinating pieces Marc and Angel have written is a post that got more than 500,000 likes, 20,000 Tweets and several more thousand shares on other social networks.
 Here is the title and link to the post for you to look up yourself:

-Why did this post go so viral?, is what I asked Marc and Angel.
-We discussed a lot of different things they learnt from writing it and hundreds of other articles over the past 7 years.
-Marc and Angel (on the right), had been writing content for a long time already, so lots of different factors, most of which I can’t mention here, have brought them the success they see today.
-I thought I’d put the most important elements we talked about all in form of a blogpost for more all of us to learn from.
+Why did this post go so viral?
+We discussed a lot of different things they learned from writing it and hundreds of other articles over the past seven years.
+Marc and Angel (on the right), had been writing content for a long time already, so lots of different factors have brought them the success they see today.
+I thought I’d discuss the most important elements we talked about for more of us to learn from.

-So without further ado, here are the 6 most important ingredients to achieve a wild viral impact of how your content spreads:
+Here are the 6 most important ingredients, according to these bloggers, to achieve viral impact wit your content:

 1.)
 The science of persuasion: Nailing the fear of “missing out”

-In my chat with Marc and Angel, one key thing they mentioned to me is that they wrote two posts.
-One was titled “30 Things to Start Doing for Yourself” and “30 Things to Stop Doing to Yourself”.
-Interestingly, the second one, using a negative “stop” or “avoid”, “don’t” and similar in other posts always performed better.
+One key thing Marc and Angel mentioned to me is that they actually wrote two similar posts: One was titled “30 Things to Start Doing for Yourself” and the other, “30 Things to Stop Doing to Yourself.”
+The second, more negative one performed better.
+They said using negative words like “stop,” “avoid,” “don’t” and similar in other posts always led to better performance.

 2.)
 We only read 20% of web pages – make your content easy to skim read